Possession of a Firearm by a Convicted Felon in Daytona Beach

 The Definition of a Firearm in Florida

-A “firearm” is any weapon, including a starter gun, which is design to or can be readily converted to expel a projectile by the action of an explosive.
+A “firearm” is any weapon, including a starter gun, which is designed to or can be readily converted to expel a projectile by the action of an explosive.
 A convicted felon also cannot own ammunition, defined as a fixed hull or casing containing a primer, one or more projectiles, bullets, shot, or gunpowder.
 Convicted felons are also prohibited from owning concealed weapons, which applies to a wide variety of weapons, including knives, dirks, and metallic knuckles.
 When the weapon is hidden so that a casual observer would not be able to see it, it is considered concealed.

 Note that in all instances the firearm, ammunition, or concealed weapon does not need to be in use for it to be a violation of the law.
 Even if the weapon is being used for a legal purpose, such as hunting, being in possession of the weapon as a convicted felon can result in a criminal charge.
-The firearm also does not need to be an illegally obtain weapon and it could have legally belonged to you or your family before the commission of the original felony.
+The firearm also does not need to be an illegally obtained weapon and it could have legally belonged to you or your family before the commission of the original felony.
 Once you are considered a felon, any and all firearms are prohibited.

 Potential Punishments for Firearm Possession by a Convicted Felon